ouspg/CompSec/Lab2_Network/README.md

 __Explain shortly the logic behind your attack.
 Why and how does it work?__

 ---
-**Earning money from the shop**

-Put an item to your basket and checkout.
-Monitor the traffic using your browsers devtools.
-By modifying the requests it is possible to checkout with negative amount of items.
-Proceed to do so.

-__How did you do it?__

----
 **Annoying pop-up**

 For next, we attempt some cross-site scripting attacks.
 Insert the following code snippet to "Order ID" field in "Track Orders" tab and to the search field.
 This should trigger the xss.